j-sieben/PIT/Doc/installing_pit.md

 ### Installation of `UTL_APEX`

 `UTL_APEX` is a library to wrap some commonly required APEX related functionality.
-Main focus is to cnetralize dependencies from the APEX API at one place.
+Main focus is to centralize dependencies from the APEX API at one place.
 It also stabilizes the ever changing APEX API as good as it can.
 So for instance there is a method call `utl_apex.UPDATING` returning a boolean flag that analyzes the request, a button action or the value of `APEX$ROW_ACTION` to find out whether APEX wants to update a record.

+Plus, another utility called `UTL_DEV_APEX` is installed.
+This package is useful only on develpment machines, as it is used to generate stubs for the controller level and other utilities to help you test your code.

-As this is an APEX library, it lives in the `PIT_USER` schema directly and does therefore not require any client grants:
+As this is an APEX library, it lives in the `PIT_USER` schema directly and therefore does not require any client grants:

 ```
 rem always make sure that the console is set to UTF-8